Hello, I’m Walter Abbey Post Commander

 Annually, the nearly 2 million members of the VFW and its Auxiliaries contribute more than 8.6 million hours of volunteerism in the community, including participation in Make A Difference Day and National Volunteer Week.

-From providing over $3 million in college scholarships and savings bonds to students every year, to encouraging elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.
+From providing over $3 million in college scholarships to students every year, to encouraging elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.